ryanatkn/cosmicplayground/README.md

 > [:milky_way: cosmicplayground.org](https://www.cosmicplayground.org)

 [cosmicplayground.org](https://www.cosmicplayground.org)
-is a collection of loosely related projects that try to be useful or interesting in some way.
+is a collection of loosely related projects that try to be useful or interesting.
 Here's what I got so far:

 - [Deep Breath](https://www.cosmicplayground.org/#deep-breath),